Why did you choose Northwestern, and why did you choose to apply for the Honors Program?

 What would you share with other prospective students considering applying to the Honors Program at NWC?

 What would you like to do when you graduate from Northwestern?
 What do you hope to eventually do with your education?
-How will the Honors Program help you with your plans?
+How will the Honors Program help you with you with your plans?